lecoultre/resume/README.md

 - Performed scenario analysis using data science techniques and machine learning
 - Assisted on company turnarounds & business audits
 - Presented strategic recommendations and obtained buy-in from C-level executives
+- Built management reporting dashboards (for example extracting data from SAP for use in Cognos)

 **Fund Accountant @ [Capital International](https://www.capitalgroup.com) (_1998 - 1999_)**
 - Calculated the net asset value of an emerging market fund worth close to $1 billion